-Prerequisite: a social science course (including psychology) and permission of the instructor.
+Prerequisite: a social science course (including psychology) or permission of instructor.

 A wide-ranging consideration of the nature, forms and functioning of human communication.
 Lecture and laboratory facilities will be utilized in examining the way in which anthropologists study and describe human communication.